Restream/reindexer/cpp_src/server/contrib/server.md

 ### JoinCacheMemStats
-Number of elements in join cache.
+Join cache stats.
 Stores results of selects to right table by ON condition

 *Polymorphism* : Composition